Java Full Stack Developer Roadmap 2025

 6. What is the difference between a front-end and back-end developer?

-A front-end developer builds and works on the website interface and user experience of a site/application using languages like HTML, CSS and JavaScript.
-The back-end developer interacts with the server-side, the databases and in general, works on the application logic.
+A front-end developer builds and works on the website interface and user experience using languages like HTML, CSS and JavaScript.
+The back-end developer interacts with the server-side, databases, and works on application logic.

 7. Do full-stack Java developers need to know cloud technologies?

-Yes, as a full-stack Java developer, it's very important that you learn cloud technologies like AWS, Azure, or Google Cloud.
-Cloud platforms are the new nexus for application deployment and scalability, and to emphasize that point, understanding cloud solutions and technologies can confirm that you have the ability to build, test, and deploy applications in an efficiently run cloud using the specified clouds.
+Yes, as a full-stack Java developer, it's very important to learn cloud technologies like AWS, Azure, or Google Cloud.
+Cloud platforms are the nexus for application deployment and scalability.
+Understanding cloud solutions and technologies confirms you have the ability to build, test, and deploy applications efficiently in the cloud.